vbookshelf/How-to-AI-Generate-a-Flask-App-in-One-File/README.md

-# One Page Flask Web App Template
+# One-Page Flask Web App Template

 Create a simple, local, and privacy-focused web app without the complexity of a multi-file project structure.